tunderdomb/deepdep/README.md

       })

-this comes in handy when you want to tell the loader where to loade `.from()` this way you can set an inclue path for that bundle
+this comes in handy when you want to tell the loader where to loade `.from()` this way you can set an include path for that bundle

     deepdep